Everything PR News

 The Atlantic under Emerson Collective (Laurene Powell Jobs, 2017 acquisition) — institutional reinvestment that produced subscription growth, expanded coverage, and strengthened brand authority.
 The reference case for institutional capital deployed into legacy magazine reinvention.

 Time under Benioff ownership — Marc and Lynne Benioff acquired Time in 2018 for $190M.
-The transition from Time Inc. to private ownership produced strategic reset focused on digital-first operations.
+The transition from Time Inc. to private ownership produced a strategic reset focused on digital-first operations.

 Dotdash Meredith merger (2021, $2.7B) — IAC's acquisition of Meredith consolidated the largest legacy U.S. magazine portfolio under unified ownership.
 The most consequential magazine-industry consolidation of the 2020s.